Celebrity Traitors bosses reveal huge change to Claudia Winkleman’s wardrobe

 “She’s got some very killer boots in episode one that will be a talking point,” Fay teased.

-The all-star spin-off of the twist-filled reality show debuts on Wednesday (8 October) with a cast of famous faces, including Stephen Fry, Alan Carr, Clare Balding and Jonathan Ross, competing.
+The all-star spin-off of the twist-filled reality show debuts on Wednesday (8 October) with a cast of famous faces, including Stephen Fry, Alan Carr, Clare Balding and Jonathan Ross.

 The Traitors revolves around a large group of relative strangers who must complete tasks and spend time together in a Scottish castle.